ras52/bootstrap/README.txt

 Stage 5 -- cc

-  The compiler is rewritten in its source language.
+  The compiler is rewritten in its source language, and a type system added.

 The code in this project is copyright (C) Richard Smith, 2009-13.